 However, we found that the time taken to reach the customer after two separate journeys often resulted in the more fragile species suffering stress and loss.
 So we now post all colonies out direct from Thailand.
 This has the benefit that there is only a single journey required.
 We have found that this is much better for the colonies and turns out quicker than the combination of two journeys.

-We have been posting colonies from Thailand for over eight years.
-With the knowledge gained from sending out these previous orders and our tried and tested packing method - they easily survive the transit time and arrive in good condition with the minimum of loss.
+We have been posting colonies from Thailand for over eleven years.
+With the knowledge gained from sending out previous orders and our tried and tested packing method - they easily survive the short transit time, and arrive in good condition with the minimum of loss.

-We supply a range of interesting exotic ant species.
+We supply a range of interesting exotic ant / termite species.
 Some are easily kept and suitable for general hobbyists,

 others are more specialized and are for the more experienced enthusiast.